-Key Emerging Markets: Indonesia, Vietnam, Thailand and Myanmar
+Malaysia, Indonesia, Vietnam, Thailand, Philippines and Myanmar

-Major Industries: Coal, Palm Oil, Sugar, Textile, Telecommunications, Electronics, Medical Equipment
+Coal, Palm Oil, Sugar, Textile, Telecommunications, Electronics, Medical Equipment

-South-East Asia (SEA) in recent years has been an area of growth and prosperity, with recording 2019 GDP at USD$3.1trn and 5-year CAGR of 5.7% from 2020 to 2024.
-Most of these countries are part of the Association of South-East Asian nations (ASEAN), which was formalized on 8 August 1967 by Indonesia, Malaysia, the Philippines, Singapore, and Thailand.
+Southeast Asia (SEA) in recent years has been an area of growth and prosperity, with recording 2019 GDP at USD$3.1trn and 5-year CAGR of 5.7% from 2020 to 2024.
+Most of these countries are part of the Association of South-East Asian Nations (ASEAN), which was formalized on 8 August 1967 by Indonesia, Malaysia, the Philippines, Singapore, and Thailand.
 Their main goal was to accelerate economic growth, social progress, cultural development, protection of regional peace and stability, and opportunities for member countries to discuss differences peaceably.

 Stability of Region

-With favourable demographics, well-educated and cheap workforce, rich endowment of natural resources, and an advantageous location, Southeast Asia’s economy is expected to sustain the rapid growth of the recent past.
-Most of ASEAN economies have been historically dependent on agriculture but with globalization, manufacturing and services have become increasingly important as well.
+With favourable demographics, a well-educated and cheap workforce, a rich endowment of natural resources, and an advantageous location, Southeast Asia’s economy is expected to sustain the rapid growth of the recent past.
+Most of the ASEAN economies have been historically dependent on agriculture but with globalization, manufacturing and services have become increasingly important as well.
 Trade barriers have also been lowered by a continuous historical commitment to free trade through regional frameworks created through ASEAN and this will likely help them emerge as an alternative destination for foreign investment outside of China.
 Previously heavily dependent on external demand, domestic drivers will also play a more important role in Southeast Asian economies going forward.